-Private island w/ 8 subdivided lots.
+Private island with 8 subdivided lots.
 Prime location nestled between Lama Passage & Hunter Channel, heart of the Central Coast.
 Mature trees, numerous building sites & safe anchorage.
 World class fishing surrounded by fresh air, clean water & nature at its best.

 58.29 acre Private Island in Lama Pass at the mouth of Lizzie Cove, within the protected waters of the famed Inside Passage.

 Bella Luna Island has been conveniently subdivided into 8 parcels, approx 5-10 acres each, all of which have ocean front access.
 Please see the attached lot plan.
 The 8 lot subdivision makes this an ideal investment or group purchase.
 The Island is mostly covered in mature forest and there are many trees on the Island suitable for milling into building materials for cabins.

 There are many excellent building sites to choose from along the shoreline or near the center.
 The island is gently sloping with a 1,500 ft, narrow protected channel that connects it to Hunter Island during low tide.
 The South facing tip of the island is quite appealing with a gently sloping pebble beach.

 The sheltered waters surrounding this island provide world class salmon, halibut and crab fishing.
 Its location is paramount as it is within one of the best area in BC for catching “Tyee” class salmon over 30 lbs, you can catch up to 5 different species of salmon in the area.